docker/docs/content/desktop/extensions-sdk/extensions/share.md

 However, this option doesn't provide a preview of the extension before it's installed.

-## Share with URL
+## Createa a share URL

-Docker now allows you to share your extensions using a URL.
+Docker lets you share your extensions using a URL.

 When people navigate to this URL, it opens Docker Desktop and displays a preview of your extension in the same way as an extension in the Marketplace.
 From the preview, users can then select **Install**.